MicrosoftDocs/dynamics365smb-docs/business-central/purchases-powerbi-app.md

 - Purchasing Agent
 - Purchasing Officer

-### Example Scenario: selecting vendors for purchasing raw materials
+### Example scenario: selecting vendors for purchasing raw materials
 As a purchaser for a manufacturing company, you are responsible for sourcing raw materials for production.
 Your role is to keep purchasing costs under control to maintain profitability within the allocated budget.
 The Purchases by Item report allows you to see the breakdown of purchases by item and category.

 You notice that the company has been spending a significant amount on a particular category of raw materials, and the purchase amount has increased compared to the previous year.
 You decide to investigate further by looking at the [Purchases by Vendor](purchases-powerbi-purchases-by-vendor.md) report, which allows you to see the breakdown of purchases by vendor.